Universal optimality of the $E_8$ and Leech lattices and interpolation formulas

 for $g\in\SL_2(\R)$.
 Then $f$ has the following moderate growth bound on all of $\Hyp$: for some constants $C,N \ge 0$ depending only on $N_f$, $N_{h_1}$, $N_{h_2}$, and $k$,

 for $g\in\SL_2(\R)$.
 In particular, if $f$, $h_1$, and $h_2$ are all holomorphic, then $f\in\mathcal P$. \end{enumerate} \end{proposition}

+The fact that the bound \eqref{extendedmoderategrowth} depends linearly on $C_f$, $C_{h_1}$, and $C_{h_2}$ will be used to obtain uniform moderate growth bounds in Section~\ref{sec:proofs}.

 \begin{proof} For expositional reasons we begin with the proof of part (2).
-When we refer to a ``constant'' in this proof, we mean that it can depend only on $N_f$, $N_{h_1}$, $N_{h_2}$, and $k$.
+When we refer to a ``constant'' in this proof, we mean that it can depend only on $N_f$, $N_{h_1}$, $N_{h_2}$, and $k$, and not on $C_f$, $C_{h_1}$, or $C_{h_2}$.
 By increasing the exponents if necessary, we may assume $N_{h_1}=N_{h_2}=N_f$.
 Since $f$ is continuous the moderate growth bound \eqref{extensionmodgrowthassump} holds over the closure $\overline{\mathcal D}$.
 Recall the matrices $M_i\in \slz$ from \eqref{Midef}:

 It follows from the assumptions and \eqref{DclosureFclosure} that \eqref{extensionmodgrowthassump} holds on $M_1\mathcal F=\mathcal F$, $M_3\mathcal F=TS\mathcal F$, $M_4\mathcal F=S\mathcal F$, and $M_6\mathcal F = STS\mathcal F$ (i.e., whenever $g \cdot i$ is in these sets).
 Our first step is to check such an inequality on $M_2\mathcal F = T\mathcal F$ and $M_5\mathcal F = ST\mathcal F$.